zafar142007/Calendarly/README.md

 This app is currently running at Heroku [here](https://calendarly-app.herokuapp.com/calendarly/health).

+It is assumed that the slots are hourly in length.
+The database model is in data.sql which is executed during startup.

 Features:

 1. Uses an in-memory session implementation.
 2. Uses in-memory H2 database.
 3. Runs on Spring Boot.